 The operating system needs to divide the computer's memory among the various processes, as well as retain some for its own use.
-At first glance, this memory allocation problem doesn't seem too difficult.
-If one process
+At first glance,

 Figure 6.7: To use copy on write (COW) message passing, process A writes a message into part of its private memory (Step 1) and then asks the operating system to map the memory containing the message into process B's address space as well (Step 2).
 Neither process has permission to write into the shared area.
 If either violates this restriction, the operating system copies the affected page, gives each process write permission for its own copy, and allows the write operation to proceed (Step 3).
 The net effect is the same as if the message were copied when it was sent, but the copying is avoided if neither process writes into the shared area.